huangshuojason/Video-Analysis--DataScience-Group/docs/README.md

 # Video-Analysis--DataScience-Group

-# Examining the Impact of YouTube Narrative Information on Plant-Based Food Sales
+# Plant-Based Food Sales and YouTube Narratives in Europe: An Exploratory Analysis from 2018 to 2020

 ## 👥 Team Members
 Each member’s contribution will be added after their tasks are completed.